Featured Article

 What it looks like: The tongue body is pale with a white coating in the center, but the tip and/or edges appear red or darker.

-What it means in TCM: This complex pattern shows external cold with internal heat or cold in the middle with heat above.
-It’s particularly common during winter when:
+What it may mean in TCM: This complex pattern may suggest external cold with internal heat or cold in the middle with heat above.
+It can appear during winter when:

 • The body surface is cold while heat builds inside